 A protein waffle for breakfast is a delicious and healthy way to start your day and get a ton of protein.
 It also has other nutritional value, vitamins, and minerals, depending on your recipe.

 It's super simple to make as long as you own a waffle iron to turn your batter to a waffle and cook it within a few minutes' time.
+You can even make your own protein powder at home.

 The hardest decision might be choosing the right ingredients, like the appropriate powder to use for your batter, but once you decide on one that you love, then you’re set to make your own high protein waffles recipe using your trusty waffle iron.